Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Preliminaries

-For instance, \emph{shuffling} \cite{herbst2006aes,veyrat2012shuffling} randomizes whenever possible the execution order of the algorithm.
-While this does not remove the leakage, leakage detection often requires several attempts and data alignement between those attempts to be successful.
-Shuffling foils the alignement and thus increases the number of attempts required to successfully exploit the leakage.
+For example, \emph{shuffling} \cite{herbst2006aes,veyrat2012shuffling} randomises the execution order of the algorithm whenever possible.
+Although this does not eliminate leakage, leakage detection often requires several attempts and data alignment between those attempts to be successful.
+Shuffling foils the alignment and thus increases the number of attempts required to successfully exploit the leakage.

-The core idea behind \emph{blinding} \cite{mamiya2004efficient,saarinen2018arithmetic} is to add to the computations a random value which will be eliminated at the later stages of the function.
-As consequence, it randomizes the side-channel leakage of the function for each of its iterations.
+The core idea behind \emph{blinding} \cite{mamiya2004efficient,saarinen2018arithmetic} is to add to the computations a random value that will be eliminated in the later stages of the function.
+As a consequence, it randomises the side-channel leakage of the function for each of its iterations.
 Blinding methods tend to be specific to the functions they protect and are less generic.

-Finally, \emph{masking} \cite{chari1999towards,ishai2003private,prouff2013masking} aims at dividing the sensitive data into several random \emph{shares}.
-Those shares are processed by the same algorithm separately and are reassembled at the later stages of the protected function to ensure correctness.
-This forces a side channel attacker to use more probing hardware as it must recover each share to breach the implementation.
-It can be considered as the most studied and popular generic countermeasure as it benefits from formal proofs and models.
+Finally, \emph{masking} \cite{chari1999towards,ishai2003private,prouff2013masking} aims to divide the sensitive data into several random \emph{shares}.
+Those shares are processed by the same algorithm separately and reassembled in the later stages of the protected function to ensure the correctness.
+This forces a side-channel attacker to use more probing hardware as it must recover each share to breach the implementation.
+It can be considered the most studied and popular generic countermeasure as it benefits from formal proofs and models.
 A simple example of masking is the \emph{boolean masking}, which masks bits:

 \begin{remark} The generic countermeasures presented here all intervene at an algorithmic level.
-Other generic countermeasures can be set up at lower levels, including directly at a hardware level with \emph{shielding} \cite{plos2008enhancing} for instance.
-Shielding puts a physical barrier between the opponent and the targeted hardware, negating any leakage. \end{remark}
+Other generic countermeasures can be set up at lower levels, including directly at a hardware level with \emph{shielding} \cite{plos2008enhancing}, for example.
+Shielding is performed by putting a physical barrier between the opponent and the targeted hardware, avoiding any leakage. \end{remark}